 Border Collie lying calmly beside a lick mat, treat dispenser and chew as part of an enrichment routine.

-Off The Lead: Is Your Dog Bored of the Same Enrichment?
+Is Your Dog Bored of the Same Enrichment?

 Last reviewed: June 2026.